Derived $C^{\infty}$-Geometry I: Foundations: Digression: flatness results for -completions and flat ideals

 The functor $\iota^*_c$ carrying a simplicial $C^{\infty}$-ring with pre-corners to the underlying simplicial $C^{\infty}$-ring is a left adjoint.
 The right adjoint is given by the functor $\iota_{c*}:\sring\rightarrow\sring_{pc}$ obtained by adjunction from the functor

 which is on objects given by the formula

 Moreover, both $\iota_{c!}$ and $\iota_{c*}$ are fully faithful. \end{cor} \begin{proof} The existence of a right adjoint to $\iota_c^*$ is a consequence of the adjoint functor theorem.
 The composition $\pshv(\cartsp_c)\overset{L}{\rightarrow} \sring_{pc}\overset{\iota_c^*}{\rightarrow}\sring$ where $L$ is a left adjoint to the inclusion preserves colimits and is therefore a left Kan extension of $i^*_c\circ j^{op}:\cartsp^{op}_c\rightarrow\sring$ along the Yoneda embedding, and we can identify the functor obtained via adjunction from \eqref{eq:cornerfunctor} as a right adjoint to $\iota_c^*\circ L$.
 Since this right adjoint factors through $\sring_{pc}$ by Theorem \ref{thm:reyesvanquederived}, it is also right adjoint to $\iota^*_c$.
 Note that $\iota_{c!}$ is the sifted colimit completion of a fully faithful functor and is thus itself fully faithful.
 It follows from formal nonsense that $\iota_{c*}$ is also fully faithful. \end{proof} This last corollary implies that the assignment carrying a simplicial $\cinfty$-ring $A$ to the \infcat of pairs $(A,A_c)$ is functorial. \begin{prop} The functor $\iota_c^*:\sring_{pc}\rightarrow \sring$ is a presentable fibration. \end{prop} \begin{proof} Clearly, $\iota_c^*$ is a categorical fibration, so it suffices to show that $\iota_c^*$ is a Cartesian and coCartesian fibration with presentable fibres.
-We use the following formal argument, the proof of which is easy and left to the reader. \begin{enumerate} \item[$(*)$] Let $p:\icat\rightarrow\icatd$ be an inner fibration among \infcatst, and suppose that $\icat$ admits pushouts, that $p$ preserves pushouts, and that $p$ admits a fully faithful left adjoint.
-Then $p$ is a coCartesian fibration and an edge $e:\Delta^1\rightarrow \icat$ is $p$-coCartesian if and only if the diagram $\Delta^1\times\Delta^1\rightarrow \icat$ obtained from $e$ by applying the counit transformation is a pushout. \end{enumerate} Invoking Corollary \ref{cor:cornerforgetcolimitpreserve} and applying $(*)$ and its dual to $\iota^*_c$, we deduce that $\iota^*_c$ is a Cartesian and coCartesian fibration.
+Invoking Corollary \ref{cor:cornerforgetcolimitpreserve} and applying Proposition \ref{prop:leftadjseccocart} and its dual to $\iota^*_c$, we deduce that $\iota^*_c$ is a Cartesian and coCartesian fibration.
 For the assertion regarding presentability, we first note that the fibres of $\iota^*_c$ are accessible as the \infcat of accessible \infcats and accessible functors between them is stable under pullbacks in $\catinfh$ (note that the functor $\Delta^0\hookrightarrow \icat$ classifying some object $C\in\icat$ preserves colimits of weakly contractible diagrams for any \infcat $\icat$; in particular, this functor is $\kappa$-continuous for any regular cardinal $\kappa$).
-The presentability of the fibres now follows from the following formal argument. \begin{enumerate} \item[$(**)$] Let $p:\icat\rightarrow\icatd$ be a coCartesian fibration among \infcats and $K$ a simplicial set.
+The presentability of the fibres now follows from the following formal argument. \begin{enumerate} \item[$(*)$] Let $p:\icat\rightarrow\icatd$ be a coCartesian fibration among \infcats and $K$ a simplicial set.
 Let $f:K\rightarrow\icat_D$ be a diagram in the fibre over some object $D\in\icatd$.
 Let $i_D:\icat_D\subset\icat$ denote the inclusion, and suppose that the induced diagram $i_Df:K\rightarrow \icat$ admits a colimit and that $p$ preserves the colimit of $i_Df$.
-Then the diagram $f$ admits a colimit. \end{enumerate} We prove $(**)$.
+Then the diagram $f$ admits a colimit. \end{enumerate} We prove $(*)$.
 Let $C$ denote a colimit of $i_Df$ and denote $D'=p(C)$ so that we have a map $D\rightarrow D'$ for each $k\in K$.
 Pick one such map $e:D\rightarrow D'$.
 We have a diagram